-Lucy hid her burning face behind her hands and made a noise to suggest her peril, and began pacing in small, frantic circles.
+Lucy hid her burning face behind her hands and made a noise to suggest her peril.
+She began pacing in small, frantic circles.

 And so it really wasn't her fault that she completely ignored her audience.

-"Nice hips," a wrinkled old man commented, jowls trembling with joy, "Might be crazy."
+"Nice hips," a wrinkled old man commented, his jowls atremble with joy.
+"Might be crazy."

 "What're you doing still looking at her legs?" his neighbor rasped.
-The four hairs still left upon his head curled up with joy.
+The four hairs still left upon his head curled up with rapture.
 Finally catching on, Lucy froze.

 Oh, please no.

 "Child bearing hips!" the first old man protested again.
 "Functional!
 Those are just decorations!"

 "Fool!" the second old man shook his head, stopped, appeared to lose his train of thought, and then rounded on his companion as he remembered his purpose.
 "It's a good investment!
 They will only grow with time!"